MakinGiants/blog/_posts/2016-02-29-fasterboost-gradle-builds_2.markdown

 I will not include a tutorial about how to install docker on mac, but its really easy :P.

-1. Install (Docker hub squid)[https://hub.docker.com/r/sameersbn/squid]. thanks to sameersbn :)
+1. Install [Docker hub squid](https://hub.docker.com/r/sameersbn/squid). thanks to sameersbn :)
 1. Create a file `~/.gradle/gradle.properties` with the proxy settings and then all your projects will use those settings for builds.

 {% gist /danielgomezrico/f69a4bef505a3717ee88 %}